ssanj/babyloncandle/posts/2017-07-02-working-with-arrows-in-scala.md

 liftA2 :: Arrow a => (b -> c -> d) -> a e b -> a e c -> a e d
 ```

-I have a sample of implementation of this in the [example source](https://github.com/ssanj/arrows/blob/master/src/main/scala/net/ssanj/arrow/ArrowFuncs.scala#L13).
+A sample of implementation of this can be found in the [example source](https://github.com/ssanj/arrows/blob/master/src/main/scala/net/ssanj/arrow/ArrowFuncs.scala#L13).

 The __liftA2__ function is very similar to the __combine__ function with the addition of running a function on the result of __combine__.